FindMySchool LogoFindMySchool

 Families shortlisting options should use the Saved Schools feature to keep track of open event dates, interview invitations, and course-level requirements across multiple providers.

 Pastoral quality in post-16 is often a combination of emotional support and practical barrier removal.
-The college is explicit about financial and practical support for eligible learners, including bursary assistance that can cover meals, bus passes, learning materials, and trip costs, and it states eligibility parameters in terms of age and household income threshold.
+The college is explicit about financial and practical support for eligible learners, including bursary assistance that can cover meals, bus passes, learning materials, and trip costs, and it states eligibility parameters for age and household income threshold.
 This matters because transport and day-to-day costs can be a hidden determinant of attendance and persistence, especially in a large catchment drawing from multiple areas.

 The Summit Base Camp initiative is also positioned as a wellbeing and inclusion measure, offering a safe space, breakfast provision, a food pantry, and connectivity support.
 For students, the implication is that the college expects some learners to face practical pressures and has designed visible, accessible support rather than assuming everyone has the same starting point.